Fiction Short Stories (single Author)

 In two novellas and seven shorter stories, award-winning author David Carpenter addresses the theme of human frailties in his distinctively empathetic style.

 A disabled widower seeks comfort in memory by getting in touch with his younger self.
 An old drunk, assisted by his own delusions, lays his ghosts to rest.
 A young child escapes her oppressive family by ministering to the needs of a monster in distress.
-A social reject acquires a new look and becomes consumed with the need for revenge against his early tormenters.
+A social reject acquires a new look and becomes consumed with the need for revenge against his early tormentors.
 A former social worker encourages a friendship with a paroled criminal.
 A cleaning woman in strained circumstances, determined to support herself and her child, feels compelled to make extreme choices.

 Some of Carpenter's characters face the frailties that come with old age, loneliness chief among them.
-Others become vulnerable to their own compulsions, and set in motion moral dilemmas.
+Others become vulnerable to their own compulsions and set in motion moral dilemmas.
 Many of these loners reach for their phones to send or receive a message that might deliver them from their isolation, but even though they hear "Hello" from the person they reach out to, there is no guarantee of deliverance.

 These are tales told by a master of language, an author who uses words with skill, sureness, and grace.
 While his characters may not find what they're looking for, readers of these compelling pieces of short fiction surely will.